-President’s Update: February 2014
+President’s Update: March 2014

 Learn more about Indiana University’s initiatives, vision, progress, and more in President’s Update.

 Dear Friend of Indiana University,

 Among the most vital assets a great university has are its physical facilities—buildings large and small, old and new, that house classrooms of myriad sizes and functionality, and laboratories for every form of science and research.

 Universities also are home to student residences; libraries and museums holding irreplaceable collections; secure facilities to protect vital computers and communications equipment—the core of the libraries of the future—as well as facilities for intercollegiate and intermural athletics, essential social spaces, hospitals, garages and more.
 An essential network of roads and paths, wires, optical fiber and pipes for heating and cooling connects this immense physical infrastructure.

 Such facilities are critical to IU’s central missions of education, research, and the long-term preservation of knowledge.
 First-rate facilities are necessary to recruit and retain the best faculty and researchers, to ensure IU remains competitive in research and scholarship, and to help provide a high-quality living and educational environment for IU students on all campuses.

 The state of Indiana and numerous private donors have, for nearly two centuries, invested in this infrastructure—from the earliest buildings that give the Bloomington campus its distinctive look to the most recent facilities designed to serve the growing needs of our regional campuses.
 The scale of this infrastructure is immense: more than 800 buildings across 36,000 acres on all of our campuses, with a total replacement value exceeding $7 billion.